jjvanzon/JJs-Reference-Architecture/api.md

 ### AJAX

-`AJAX` is a way to (re)load part of a web page, so the whole page does not have te be reloaded.
-This may make the user interface smoother, than using just full (re)loads.
+`AJAX` is a way to load part of a web page, so the whole page does not have te be reloaded.
+This may make the user interface smoother, than reloading the page entirely every time.

 For `AJAX'ing` such partial web content, our team made our own wrapper `AJAX` methods, around calls to `jQuery`, so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
 Saved quite a few lines of `JavaScript` code.